MXC (MXC) Price Tops $0.0164 on Major Exchanges

-MXC (MXC) traded up 0.9% against the US dollar during the 1-day period ending at 9:00 AM E.T. on May 30th.
-Over the last seven days, MXC has traded 8.2% higher against the US dollar.
-MXC has a market cap of $87.64 million and $10.44 million worth of MXC was traded on exchanges in the last 24 hours.
-One MXC coin can now be bought for about $0.0164 or 0.00000024 BTC on popular exchanges.
+MXC (MXC) traded 2% lower against the dollar during the 1-day period ending at 13:00 PM E.T. on June 2nd.
+MXC has a total market cap of $87.59 million and $10.00 million worth of MXC was traded on exchanges in the last 24 hours.
+One MXC coin can now be bought for about $0.0164 or 0.00000024 BTC on cryptocurrency exchanges.
+In the last seven days, MXC has traded up 11.5% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.